-I spoke Chinese, I could read and write, so I could read first, original sources, and I had Daoist friends.
+I spoke Chinese, I could read and write, so I could read first, original sources, and I had Taoist friends.
 I just gravitated toward them.
 It was nothing formal.
 I never went to a Chinese medical school or anything.
-I did do a few qigong classes, but mostly it was friends who were into various aspects, Chinese friends, of Daoism, and because I could speak Chinese, it became very easy to become friends.
+I did do a few qigong classes, but mostly it was friends who were into various aspects, Chinese friends, of Taoism, and because I could speak Chinese, it became very easy to become friends.
 But most of the learning took place around the tea table.
-It was very informal, and the Chinese are very practical people, so that's the aspect of Daoism that I got into, that I got first introduced to.
+It was very informal, and the Chinese are very practical people, so that's the aspect of Taoism that I got into, that I got first introduced to.
 Later I started reading some of the classical texts and things that had the background theory.

 So you were in ...
-I think it must have been the original time, when there was a bridging of that classical Daoist and Chinese medical information coming over to the West.
+I think it must have been the original time, when there was a bridging of that classical Taoist and Chinese medical information coming over to the West.
 Were there some people before you that were maybe doing some other ground work I'm not really aware of?
 It seemed like that was the period, that mid-'80s to late '80s, when it was actually happening.

 Dan Reid: (03:52)

 Yeah, it was.
 Of course there were some people.
-I read a lot of books by an English writer named John Blofeld, who lived in China for 18 years, and he was interested in Daoism, Buddhism, and all that, and he was in China from 1930 to '48, and I read most of his books, and then I finally met him.
+I read a lot of books by an English writer named John Blofeld, who lived in China for 18 years, and he was interested in Taoism, Buddhism, and all that, and he was in China from 1930 to '48, and I read most of his books, and then I finally met him.
 Actually, he was dying that year.
 I didn't know that, but it turned out he was living in Bangkok, so I flew down there to meet him, and he was in the middle of writing his memoirs, in Chinese.

 Wow.
 You covered that in your book, right, Shots From the Hip, your biography.